guiand888/tpm-fido-ng/Readme.md

+> This is a community-driven fork of the original WebAuthn/U2F token project, now actively maintained and updated.
+All dependencies are patched to their latest secure versions, outstanding pull requests are integrated, and the codebase is regularly reviewed for security and compatibility.
+The goal is to provide a reliable, up-to-date implementation of a TPM-protected WebAuthn/U2F token for modern Linux systems.

 # tpm-fido

 tpm-fido is FIDO token implementation for Linux that protects the token keys by using your system's TPM. tpm-fido uses Linux's [uhid](https://github.com/psanford/uhid) facility to emulate a USB HID device so that it is properly detected by browsers.